 We spend around two and a half hours along a trail which spans roughly a mile (spanning both Ewassa property and a quiet Denver Mountain Park), awakening all of our senses to deeply experience the forest.

-Please contact Elizabeth for more information or to schedule an individual or small group session.
+Please contact Liz for more information or to schedule an individual or small group session.